Skip to content

 5 Simple Steps To Avoid A Half-Baked Idea

 Is Your Idea Half-Baked?
 Half-baked ideas are everywhere in the spec pile.
 But what does ‘half-baked’ mean?
 After all, whether a script reader, agent’s assistant or intern LIKES the idea behind a story is another matter.
 Let’s look to the dictionary to agree on a definition … Half-Baked Ajective.
 Not fully thought through; lacking a sound basis. “a half-baked conspiracy theory” Synonyms: undeveloped, unformed, not fully developed.
 So, we agree we are not talking about personal preference.
 Instead, when we say a story has a ‘half-baked’ idea, we mean it is ‘not fully thought through.’
-Like a cake recipe, something… Read More »5 Simple Steps To Avoid A Half-Baked Idea
+Like a cake recipe,… Read More »5 Simple Steps To Avoid A Half-Baked Idea

 Share this: